-At Mii amo spa in Sedona, our “intelligent” cuisine is eclectic, delicious, and healthy without a sense of deprivation.
-But eating healthy is easy when you are a guest at an all-inclusive spa resort.
-Dr. Jenna Blasi, a naturopathic doctor who works with Mii amo guests, offers readers a strategy for a holistic approach to a better diet.
+At Mii amo spa in Sedona, our “intelligent” cuisine is eclectic, delicious, and healthy with no sense of deprivation.
+Dr. Jenna Blasi, a naturopathic doctor who works with Mii amo guests, offers a strategy for cooking intelligently at home by taking a holistic approach to a better diet.

 By Jenna Blasi, ND